 Ensure your bike is in good working order before you pedal off.
 Try one of these bike repair options:

-- UMCycle Bike Kiosk is a full-service bike shop at the centre of the University of Manitoba, Fort Garry Campus.
+- UMCycle Bike Kiosk is a full-service bike shop, located at the intersection of the Curry Place Pedway and Sidney Smith Street, in the centre of the University of Manitoba, Fort Garry Campus.
 They have parts and accessories for sale and do installation, adjustments and overhauls of all systems of the bike.
 The shop is accessible with a ramp leading to the automatic main door.
 Students get a 25% discount on services.
 There is a community stand with a variety of tools and pumps available during operating hours.

 - Contact the Bike Kiosk (204) 474-8484, UMCycle@umsu.ca for more information or to make an appointment for another time.